Explicit Congestion Notification: Solaris

 As of Solaris 11.4, the default behavior is active.
 ECN usage can be modified via ipadm set-prop -p ecn=active tcp.

 ECN support in IP by routers

 Since ECN marking in routers is dependent on some form of active queue management, routers must be configured with a suitable queue discipline in order to perform ECN marking.

 Cisco IOS routers perform ECN marking if configured with the WRED queuing discipline since version 12.2(8)T.

 Linux routers perform ECN marking if configured with one of the RED or GRED queue disciplines with an explicit ecn parameter, by using the sfb discipline, by using the CoDel Fair Queuing (fq_codel) discipline, or the CAKE queuing discipline.

 Modern BSD implementations, such as FreeBSD, NetBSD and OpenBSD, have support for ECN marking in the ALTQ queueing implementation for a number of queuing disciplines, notably RED and Blue.
-FreeBSD 11 included CoDel, PIE, FQ-CoDel and FQ-PIE queuing disciplines implementation in ipfw/dummynet framework with ECN marking capability.
+FreeBSD 11 included CoDel, PIE, FQ-CoDel and FQ-PIE queuing disciplines implementation in ipfw and dummynet framework with ECN marking capability.